utopp/azr/README.md

 During interactive development, azr allows browser-based login flows, while in batch/production mode it seamlessly falls back to non-interactive methods.

-## Inspiration
+## Related work

-azr is inspired by Python's [azure-identity](https://learn.microsoft.com/en-us/python/api/overview/azure/identity-readme) library, which provides a more complete coverage of Azure authentication scenarios.
+azr is inspired by Python's [azure-identity](https://learn.microsoft.com/en-us/python/api/overview/azure/identity-readme) library, which provides a more complete coverage of Azure authentication scenarios and introduced the credential chain pattern for automatic authentication method discovery.

+The R package [AzureAuth](https://github.com/Azure/AzureAuth) (based on R package 'httr') also provides token acquisition for Azure services, but does not offer an explicit way to define credential chains.

 ## Installation